cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 link: ''
 ---

 Redux wouldn't work without immutable data, and so it makes sense that the immutable-js library--which helps to ensure this immutability--has become used so frequently with Redux.
-But having used ImmutableJS in a few large-scale React-Redux applications, it's become clear that using the library comes at a price, and that once in, it's difficult to opt-out.
+But after working with ImmutableJS in a few large-scale React-Redux applications, it's clear that using the library comes at a price, and that once in, it's difficult to opt-out.

 The 3 reasons to avoid using ImmutableJS with Redux are: